yashchitneni/content-flow/README.md

 ---

-Built with ❤️ for content creators who want to maximize their video content across all social platforms.
+Built with ❤️ for content creators who want to maximize their video content across all social platforms, with the power and performance of a native macOS app.